 Whether it’s adapting your media outlet’s most exciting local TV news, or using captions to tell a more effective story, your readers will come to expect that brand formula in the short video content you create.
 Every nuanced choice you make for your short video segments, will reiterate the overarching brand of your media strategy in subtle ways.

-Step 5: Above all, create a conversation and leave on a high note!
+5. Above all, create a conversation and leave on a high note

 Let’s not forget, News is all about engendering a conversation.